kavismith/VPN-Setup/README.md

 </p>
 <p>
 Nowthat you ave create your Virtual Machine for your VPN,  searchfor virtual machine in the searchbar of microsoft azure and click on the VM you ceated for your VPn.
 Next, copy your public IPv4 address.
-Last, search for your Remote Desktop on your persona computer and past your IPv4 address in there.
 </p>

 <h2>Connect to Your Remote Desktop</h2>